Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 Car loan interest deduction

-The Ways and Means Committee is proposing a new temporary deduction for the interest on car loans, in keeping with Trump’s campaign promise.
+The legislation calls for a new temporary deduction for the interest on car loans, in keeping with Trump’s campaign promise.

 Eligible taxpayers could deduct up to $10,000 in interest annually from 2025 through 2028.
 But the tax break would start to phase out for single filers earning more than $100,000 and married couples earning $200,000.